indicwiki-iiit/Football-players/README.md

 * This contains all python code for generating football players sweetviz report,pickle and this the final code used for rendering the articles.

 * This contains all python code for generating football players sweetviz report,pickle and this the final code used for rendering the articles.
-# IndicWiki Summer Internship - [FOOTBALL_PLAYERS].pdf(report):
-* This pdf file is about final report of the team regarding IndicWiki Summer Internship.

 ## Guide to generate female football players articles and corresponding XML files
 * Clone the repository into the local system.